-Based on exterior shots from the show, we know a base is housed within a mesa, a chunk of raised flatland with clifflike sides.
+Based on exterior shots from the show, we know a base of sorts is housed within a mesa, a chunk of raised flatland with clifflike sides.
 Most of the labeled sections above are self-explanatory (executive offices, control room, narrative & design -- we get it).
-And cold storage, which Theresa Cullen referred to as Sublevel 83 in the premiere, is where Dr. Ford drank whiskey with creaky "second host" Old Bill, and where Peter Abernathy and other decommissioned models stand silently and creepily for eternity.
-Less clear: is the arrivals monorail terminal the same set of tracks guests use to access Sweetwater?
+And cold storage, which Theresa Cullen referred to as Sub-level 83 in the premiere, is where Dr. Ford drank whiskey with creaky "second host" Old Bill, and where Peter Abernathy and other decommissioned models spend their creepy retirement.
+Less clear: Is the arrivals monorail terminal the same set of tracks guests use to access Sweetwater?
 And what are these "Old Disused Facilities"?

 The Mesa Gold, seen atop the hub, is where customers go to chill after their visits.
 From Discover Westworld:

 "We have designed the world's finest decompression chamber: the Mesa Gold.
 At the conclusion of your stay, begin the process of dipping your toe back into the real world: swap adventure stories with other guests, drink award-winning cocktails, experience food prepared by world-renowned chefs, burn off adrenaline at professional-grade athletic complexes."